apify/apify-client-js/docs/index.md

 ### Retries with [exponential backoff](https://docs.apify.com/api/client/js/docs/features#retries-with-exponential-backoff)

-Network communication sometimes fails, that's a given.
+Network communication sometimes fails.
+That's a given.
 The client will automatically retry requests that failed due to a network error, an internal error of the Apify API (HTTP 500+), or a rate limit error (HTTP 429).
 By default, it will retry up to 8 times.
 The first retry will be attempted after ~500ms, the second after ~1000ms, and so on.
 You can configure those parameters using the `maxRetries` and `minDelayBetweenRetriesMillis` options of the `ApifyClient` constructor.

 ```js
 const { ApifyClient } = require('apify-client');